usnistgov/cdcs-docker/README.md

 being the only supported protocol (see [django-allauth](#django-allauth) section for more options).

-Install the required dependencies by adding to the project's `requirement.core.txt`:
+Install the required dependencies by adding to the project's `requirements.core.txt`:
 ```
 core-main-app[auth]
 core-main-app[auth]==2.12.* # to install a specific version